 The goal of network observability is to answer any question about your network infrastructure and to have support from your observability stack to get those answers quickly, flexibly, proactively, and interactively.
 In this post, Kentik CEO Avi Freedman gives his thoughts on the past, present, and future of network observability.

-As we end 2020, networking infrastructure has become even more critical to connect people, applications, and the economy and distributed workforce that make the world go.
+The 21st century has made it abundantly clear that networking infrastructure is critical to connect people, applications, and the economy and distributed workforce that make the world go.

 At the same time, networks and IT infrastructure overall are becoming more diverse, dynamic, and interdependent.
 The internet is now the critical glue that connects traditional and cloud infrastructure.
 And the distributed workforce and online-focused lives we’re living have driven growing adoption of SASE, CDNs, and other methods of delivering service to the edge.

 The last five years have seen a major move to observability from the systems and application side.
 There are a number of definitions, but observability in the DevOps world has been about using diverse telemetry to know the internal states of systems over time (generally focused around metrics, logs, and traces), and providing answers to the unbounded questions needed to run modern applications.